 - Sour cream

 Ideally, I can thaw the chicken overnight in the refrigerator before using it.
-But let’s be real – life happens!
+But let’s be real.
+Life happens!
 Here are my favorite ways to reheat the chicken, whether it’s thawed or frozen:

 Frequently Asked Questions

-Yes, slow cookers are designed to cook raw meats.
+Yes, slow cookers are designed to cook raw meat.
 The long, slow cooking time ensures that the meat cooks completely and is safe to eat.
 If I’m ever concerned, though, I use a meat thermometer to double-check that the chicken reaches an internal temperature of 165° F.

 To keep chicken tender and flavorful in a slow cooker, use boneless, skinless thighs or breasts, cook on low heat with enough liquid to keep it moist, season well, avoid frequent lid opening, and shred carefully before serving.